Sunday, April 26, 2020

 Positivity in Uncertainty

 Energy follows thoughts and intentions.
-That's one of the most essential pieces of wisdom I have learned and adopted for years.
+This means that the energy we put into our thoughts and the intentions we set with those thoughts directly impact our lives.
+It's one of the most essential pieces of wisdom I have learned and adopted for years.

 But how can we stay positive in a world full of negativity?
-With the recent global crisis due to the pandemic, people get scared and anxious about what lies ahead of our uncertain future -- the coming days and years.
+With the recent global crisis due to the pandemic, people are scared and anxious about what lies ahead of our uncertain future—the coming days and years.

-We are all at risk.
-But at this time, somebody must be ahead of us.
-Somebody must not be so scared as we are.
+We are all at risk, but at this time, somebody must be ahead of us.
+Someone must not be as scared as we are.
 They are our elders, our parents, and our grandparents.

-Yes, they may be the most vulnerable, but they have the most positive spirit all through these times.
+Yes, they may be the most vulnerable but have the most positive spirit through these times.

-They are not the weakest but strongest because of their faith in the highest Divine power.
-Their religious or spiritual affiliations and activities are what make them truly alive.
+They are not the weakest but the strongest because of their faith in the highest Divine power.
+Their religious or spiritual affiliations and activities make them truly alive.
+This faith gives them a sense of purpose and a belief that they are part of something greater, which, in turn, strengthens their resilience and positivity.

 My Soulful Sunday is spent at the farm, and on this day, my parents show us how to live and survive this crisis.

-The striking statement I have heard from them is that extensive farmland only serves its purpose if cultivated for sustainable farming.'
-That's the reason why they put their energy into it.
+The striking statement I have heard from them is that extensive farmland only serves its purpose if cultivated for sustainable farming.
+That's why they put their energy into it.

-As I visit the farm after a week of home quarantine, I am glad to see the vegetable farm, which they have spent most of their time and energy on.
+When I visit the farm after a week of home quarantine, I am glad to see the vegetable farm, where they have spent most of their time and energy.

-They may never know what tomorrow will bring, but they know how to survive and thrive.
-There are no excuses, but only developing habits and a positive mindset.
+They may never know what tomorrow will bring but know how to survive and thrive.
+There are no excuses, only developing habits and a positive mindset.

 © 2020 Del Cusay